microsoft/FluidFramework/BREAKING.md

 - `@fluidframework/react` is renamed to `@fluid-experimental/react`

 ### Removed IParsedUrl interface, parseUrl, getSnapshotTreeFromSerializedContainer and convertProtocolAndAppSummaryToSnapshotTree api from export
-These interface and apis are not supposed to be used outside the fluid framework repo.
+These interface and apis are not supposed to be used outside the package.
 So stop exposing them.

 ## 0.41 Breaking changes